This feature requires Author user level or higher.

 Set default merge tag values

-If you don’t set a default value and the subscriber doesn’t have the data in their profile, they’ll see the merge tag itself where the subscriber-specific content was supposed to appear.
+If you don’t set a default value and the contact doesn’t have the data in their profile, they’ll see the merge tag itself where the contact-specific content was supposed to appear.

 How to Use Merge Tags